 - Statement of purpose/admissions essay

 - Financial aid application/materials

 Review each program’s list of requirements and deadlines to make sure you have everything.
 Even within universities, graduate application requirements can differ by department.
 Call or email their admissions offices with any questions.

 Going to graduate school can be a good option for your academic, professional, and personal goals, but first things first—how do you know which program is right for you?

-- Allow enough time: For such an important process and decision, waiting a few weeks before application deadlines to get started will not do you any favors.
-Allow at least one year before you apply to review websites, gather information, set up standardized exam times, and reach out to individuals who could provide insight into your graduate school options.
-Take a look at the Application Timeline to understand the big picture of applying to graduate school.
+Allow enough time: Allow at least one year before you apply to review websites, gather information, set up standardized exam times, and reach out to individuals who could provide insight into your graduate school options.
+Take a look at the Graduate School Application Timeline to understand the big picture of applying to graduate school.

-- Know your industry: So, what exactly do professionals in your chosen career path actually do every day?
-Interview individuals in the field you are considering—current students and recent alumni perhaps will be able to reflect to most accurate information regarding career paths and the nature of the field.
-Ask if you can shadow them for a few hours.
-Ask if they had it to do over again, would they choose the same path.
+Know your industry: What exactly do professionals in your chosen career path do every day?
+Conduct informational interviews with individuals in the field you are considering—current students and alumni will be able to share the most accurate information on potential career paths and the nature of the field.
+You might even be able to shadow them for a few hours.
 More resources about informational interviews can be found in Chapter 2 of the Career Development Handbook.

 Overall, this is an opportunity to decide what is important to you.
 Prioritize your wants vs. your needs to make well-formed choices about your next steps.

 Top Criteria to Consider when Selecting a Graduate Program

 Consider what programs will be the best match for you, based on your career interests/goals and the degree you will earn.
 Some aspects to consider are: